TokenLogic-com-au/aave-helpers/src/bridges/oft/README.md

-# AaveStargateBridge
+# AaveOFTBridge

-The AaveStargateBridge is a contract to facilitate moving USDT between networks using USDT0 OFT (Omnichain Fungible Token) via LayerZero V2.
+The AaveOFTBridge is a contract to facilitate moving USDT between networks using USDT0 OFT (Omnichain Fungible Token) via LayerZero V2.
 This provides seamless, 1:1 cross-chain USDT transfers with no slippage.

 ## How USDT0 Works